 - host: The Plex server name.
 Default: localhost. - port: The Plex server port.
 Default: 32400. - token: The Plex Home token.
-Default: Empty.
+Default: Empty. - library_name: The name of the Plex library to update.
+Default: Music

 Random Plugin

 The random plugin provides a command that randomly selects tracks or albums from your library.
 This can be helpful if you need some help deciding what to listen to.